3/16/2020 8:00am - 3/17/2020 5:00pm

-The closest airport is the Indianapolis International Airport (IND), which is 21 miles from the hotel.
-The hotel does not offer transportation.
-Alternate options: Carey Indiana Limousine Service: $32.76 one-way; reservation required, Uber/Lyft, and/or Taxi.
-Self-parking is available every day.
+The closet airport is the Baltimore Washington International Airport (BWI), which is 25 miles from the hotel.
+The hotel offers complimentary shuttle service within 5 miles.
+Alternate options: Uber/Lyft, and/or Taxi is also available.
+Self-parking is &12 per day.
 Valet parking is not available.

-Each one-day conference will be held in the Liberty Hall, located on the first floor, from 8:00 a.m. to 5:00 p.m. each day.
+Each one-day conference will be held in the Fitzgerald Ballroom, located on the first floor, from 8:00 a.m. to 5:00 p.m. each day.
 You must check in with DEA personnel before the start of the conference.
 Conference check-in will be from 7:00 a.m. to 8:00 a.m. each day outside of the ballroom.

-NOTE: You must be a DEA registered Practitioner (e.g. doctor, veterinarian, dentist, physician assistant, and/or nurse practitioner) in the state of Indiana in order to attend this conference.
+NOTE: You must be a DEA registered Practitioner (e.g. doctor, veterinarian, dentist, physician assistant, and/or nurse practitioner) in the state of Maryland in order to attend this conference.